-Investments included in the "#2 Other" category, i.e. 7.78% (compared to 12.24% in 2022), were related to ancillary cash.
-They also included funds held for diversification purposes (including ETCs and ETFs) that were not aligned with the environmental and social characteristics of the Financial product.
-For example, funds with a strategy to are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation (EU) 2020/852 invest in sovereign bonds comply under Article 6 of the SFDR and ETC fall into this category.
+Investments included in the "#2 Other" category, i.e. 6.60% (compared to 6.77% in 2023 and 9.37% in 2022), were related to ancillary cash.
+They also included funds held for diversification purposes (including ETCs and ETFs) that were not aligned with the environmental and social characteristics of the Sub-Fund.
+For example, funds with a strategy to invest in sovereign bonds comply under Article 6 of the SFDR and ETC fall into this category.
 There were no minimum environmental or social safeguards for these investments.